Waiting to put on a black shirt.

-- In Legend of the Galactic Heroes, the corrupt administration in The Federation has its own black shirts.
+- In Legend of Galactic Heroes, the corrupt administration in The Federation has its own black shirts.

 - The cult of Kira in Death Note.
 Light also thinks Matsuda is this.
 Five bullets later, Light was no longer so sure.

 - Pro-Nazi Bunds were a common foe of the Justice Society of America in The Golden Age of Comic Books.